gruns/blagoblag/content/blog/2014/may/19/service.rst

 this".
 Instead we continue to treat these projects as our hobby projects, as things we casually do on the side for fun.

-Working on `PyCA Cryptography`_, and security in general, has grealy influenced my thinking on these issues.
+Working on `PyCA Cryptography`_, and security in general, has greally influenced my thinking on these issues.
 The nature of ``cryptography`` means that when we make mistakes, we put our users' businesses, and potentially their customers' personal information at risk.
 This responsibility weighs heavily on me.
 It